 Professional Computer Science Organizations in Connecticut

 Professional computer science organizations provide valuable resources for current students, recent graduates, and working professionals.
 In addition to job boards and career services, members of professional computer science organizations benefit from professional development and networking opportunities and cutting-edge publications.
 Some organizations specialize in a subfield of computer science, such as artificial intelligence (AI), while others are more general, like the Association for Computing Machinery (ACM).
-ACM is the world’s largest computing society and is dedicated to sharing resources, addressing key challenges, and promoting high standards in the field.
+ACM, the world's largest computing society, works to share resources, address key challenges, and promote high standards in the field.

-- Association for Women in Computing (AWC): AWC promotes the advancement of women in computer science and tech-related professions.
-One of the first professional computing organizations geared specifically towards women, AWC provides its members with networking opportunities and technical and career-focused programming.
+- Association for Women in Computing: AWC promotes the advancement of women in computer science and tech-related professions.
+One of the first professional computing organizations geared specifically toward women, AWC provides its members with networking opportunities and technical and career-focused programming.

-- Association for the Advancement of Artificial Intelligence (AAAI): AAAI is a scientific society devoted to the responsible use of AI that aims to promote research and improve the public’s understanding of AI.
+- Association for the Advancement of Artificial Intelligence: AAAI, a scientific society devoted to the responsible use of AI, aims to promote research and improve the public's understanding of AI.
 Members benefit from access to conferences, workshops, grants, scholarships, and a quarterly magazine.

-- Institute of Electrical and Electronics Engineers Computer Society (IEEE CS): IEEE CS is a volunteer-led community of 60,000 technology leaders.
+- Institute of Electrical and Electronics Engineers Computer Society: IEEE Computer Society is a volunteer-led community of 60,000 technology leaders.
 Members benefit from career development and networking resources, professional training workshops, technical conferences, and access to scholarly journals and magazines.

 Additional Computer Science Resources in Connecticut

-- Connecticut Career Fairs: Connecticut Career Fairs are state-sponsored events that connect job seekers with local employers.
-Partnering with local colleges and universities, Chambers of Commerce, and Workforce Investment Boards, these fairs hosted more than 10,000 attendees and 450 companies across the Manchester, Danbury, and Cromwell areas in the past year.
-Benefits for job seekers include resume critiquing, access to a job-matching system, and information about training opportunities.
+- Connecticut Career Fairs: These state-sponsored events connect job-seekers with local employers.
+Partnering with local colleges and universities, chambers of commerce, and workforce investment boards, these fairs hosted more than 10,000 attendees and 450 companies across the Manchester, Danbury, and Cromwell areas in the past year.
+Benefits for job seekers include resume critiques, access to a job-matching system, and information about training opportunities.

-- Connecticut Department of Labor: Computer science professionals, software developers, hardware engineers, and network administrators alike can benefit from the useful information provided by the Connecticut Department of Labor.
-The department offers numerous programs and services, such as job boards and training opportunities, as well as updated labor market figures.
+- Connecticut Department of Labor: Computer science professionals, software developers, hardware engineers, and network administrators can benefit from the useful information provided by the Connecticut Department of Labor.
+The department offers numerous programs and services, such as job boards and training opportunities, plus updated labor market figures.

-- UConn ACM Student Chapter: The ACM chapter at the UConn is a community of computer science enthusiasts.
+- UConn ACM Student Chapter: The ACM chapter at UConn comprises a community of computer science enthusiasts.
 Striving to enhance the understanding of computer systems, the group organizes events, conferences, and presentations, arranges visits at local businesses, and holds weekly meetings.
-UCONN-ACM is open to anyone interested in computer science.
+UCONN-ACM serves anyone interested in computer science.

 - Trinity College ACM Student Chapter: The ACM chapter, also known as the Computer Science Club, is a community of students at Trinity College.
-With a strong interest in computer science, web design, and related technologies, members of the chapter get together to discuss recent developments in technology, job and internship opportunities, local events, and chapter fundraisers.
+With a strong interest in computer science, web design, and related technologies, chapter members get together to discuss recent developments in technology, job and internship opportunities, local events, and chapter fundraisers.